4 Unique Value Proposition Examples to Inspire You

 Step 4: Put it all together

-Now that you understand your customers’ needs, your product’s value to your customers, and how you offer what your competitors don’t, begin building a clear value proposition.
+Now that you understand your customers’ needs, your product’s value to your customers, and how you offer what your competitors don’t, begin building your unique value proposition.
 As concisely as possible, explain why potential customers should choose you.

-Here are some tips for crafting the best value proposition:
+Here are some tips for crafting a unique value proposition:

 - • Use more than a tagline.
 You may need a heading, subheading, and bullet points.

 - • Be clear and specific about your value and how you differ from competitors.

 - • Choose adjectives that convey the feel of your product.
 A few powerful words are more effective than lengthy explanations.

 - • Avoid using superlatives without proof.
 Don’t claim to be #1 or the best unless you present data to prove it.

 - • Use images to convey your message in addition to words.
 An image can convey the 1,000 words your customers won’t read.

 A unique value proposition quickly conveys how you serve your customers better than your competitors.
 The faster you can communicate your value proposition, the more likely you are to keep potential customers interested in investigating your products.